MakiCode/Complete/README.md

 This is my version of the Sliding puzzle.
 It currently supports self solving, resizing of the dimensions of the puzzle, and changing the picture on the puzzle.
-More features to come!

-To run the app download the repository and run EightPuzzle.jar.
+To run the app download the repository and run Scramble.jar